The Ultimate Genital Herpes FAQ

 How Long Does Herpes Live on Objects?

-According to the book Managing Herpes by the American Social Health Association, herpes transmission through objects is possible, but not likely.
-The life of the virus on an inanimate object is estimated to be a few hours.
+According to the book “Managing Herpes,” published by the American Social Health Association, herpes transmission via objects is possible, but not likely.
+The life of the virus on an inanimate object is estimated to be just a few hours.
 After that, the virus weakens and loses its ability to invade new cells.

 How Can You Speed Up the Healing of a Herpes Outbreak?

 Antiviral medication is one way to control and minimize herpes outbreaks.
 Acyclovir and valacyclovir are two common FDA-approved antiviral drugs used to treat infections caused by the herpes simplex virus.

 Acyclovir, also known as Zovirax, works best if you start taking it as soon as you notice the first signs of an emerging outbreak.
 The medication stops the herpes virus from replicating and spreading during an outbreak, although it can’t remove the virus from your body entirely.
 Most people experience relief within a few days of taking acyclovir for genital herpes.